Equivariant infinite loop space theory, the space level story: The simplicial and conceptual versions of the Segal machine

-Thus it coincides with the $G$-action that we used to define $Y_n^\al$.
+Thus it coincides with the restriction to $H$ of the $G$-action used to define $Y_n^\al$.
 This immediately implies (ii).
 Similarly, the $\LA_\al$-action on $Y_1^n$ obtained by restriction of the action of $G\times \SI_n$ given by the diagonal action of $G$ and the permutation action of $\SI_n$ is